4.13.2023Thursday, April 13, 2023

 If you prefer other things to do while you re-sell; I have heard of moms grocery shopping for families, baby equipment rentalsteaching virtually, or baby-sitting occasionally.
 Since I aim to be a full-time reseller I stick to mainly Poshmark so I can avoid traffic more and spend more time at time.
 It seems to be easy if you are already busy with other tasks like other business ventures, children, school, or homeschooling for example.

 When it comes to getting paid; each platform varies.
-If you want to keep your money from re-selling in one little account try Chime or eventually open your own business banking account.
+Many pay via check, venmo, direct deposit, and/or pay-pal.
 It is a good idea to keep track of your monthly expenses or print out statements if you have them such as monthly reports from Poshmark.

 Happy Re-selling!